-- 7.1 The ACD has appointed GAM London Limited to provide discretionary investment management and related advisory services to the ACD pursuant to an Investment Management Agreement (the Investment Management Agreement).
-The Investment Manager has the authority to make investment decisions on behalf of the Company and the ACD. - 7.2 The Investment Management Agreement may be terminated on thirty days' written notice by the ACD or the Investment Manager.
-Notwithstanding this, the ACD may terminate the Investment Management Agreement with immediate effect if it is in the interests of the Shareholders. - 7.2.1 Under the Investment Management Agreement, the ACD provides indemnities to the Investment Manager, (except in the case of any matter arising as a direct result of their fraud, negligence, default or bad faith).
-The ACD may be entitled under the indemnities in the ACD Agreement to recover from the Company

-- amounts paid by the ACD under the indemnities in the Investment Management Agreement. - 7.2.2 The principal business activity of GAM London Limited is the provision of discretionary investment management services. - 7.2.3 The Investment Manager is entitled to be paid its fees and expenses out of the property of the Company as set out in Section 35. - 7.2.4 Copies of the Investment Manager's execution policy and voting policy are available from the ACD on request. - 7.2.5 The Investment Manager is not part of the same corporate group as the ACD.
+- 7.1 The ACD has appointed Whitley Asset Management Limited to provide discretionary investment management and related advisory services to the ACD pursuant to an investment management agreement (the Investment Management Agreement). - 7.2 The Investment Manager has the authority to make investment decisions on behalf of the Company, the Sub-Fund(s) and the ACD. - 7.3 The Investment Management Agreement may be terminated on 30 days' written notice by the ACD or the Investment Manager.
+Notwithstanding this, the ACD may terminate the Investment Management Agreement with immediate effect if it is in the interests of the Shareholders. - 7.4 Under the Investment Management Agreement, the ACD provides indemnities to the Investment Manager, (except in the case of any matter arising as a direct result of their fraud, negligence, default or bad faith).
+The ACD may be entitled under the indemnities in the ACD Agreement to recover from the Company amounts paid by the ACD under the indemnities in the Investment Management Agreement. - 7.5 The principal business activity of Whitley Asset Management Limited is the provision of discretionary investment management services. - 7.6 The Investment Manager is entitled to be paid its fees and expenses out of the Scheme Property as set out in Section 35. - 7.7 Copies of the Investment Manager's execution policy and voting policy are available from the ACD on request. - 7.8 The Investment Manager is not part of the same corporate group as the ACD.